 All that hiking and exploration is sure to leave you famished.
-No visit to Cinque Terre is complete without savoring some of the most appreciated native specialties of this region.
+No visit to Cinque Terre is complete without savouring some of the most appreciated native specialties of this region.

 Freshly caught fish, enhanced with garden-fresh lemons from the surrounding foothills, is a must-have.

-If like me, you’re a huge pasta fan, it’s almost mandatory to try a dish with pesto made from locally grown basil.
-This is one of the creations from this region now widely loved all over.
+If like me, you’re a huge pasta fan, it’s almost mandatory to try a dish with homemade Genovese pesto made from locally grown basil.
+This is one of the creations from this region now widely loved all over the world.

 For the perfect thirst quencher, try Sciacchetrà, a crisp white wine and a prized product of the local vineyards surrounding the villages or a tall glass of freshly made lemonade, for which this area is particularly well known.

 Where to find the best gelato in Rome